section-engineering-education/engineering-education/content/articles/image-preprocessing-in-python/index.md

----
-layout: engineering-education
-status: publish
-published: true
-url: /image-preprocessing-in-python/
-title: Getting Started with Image Preprocessing in Python
+﻿### Getting Started with Image Data Pre-processing in Python
-description: In this article we will understand and implement image pre-processing techniques used in majority of the computer vision applications.
-author: adhinga-fredrick
-date: 2021-08-20T00:00:00-18:00
-topics: [Languages]
-excerpt_separator: <!--more-->
-images:

-  -url: /engineering-education/image-preprocessing-in-python/hero.jpg
-   alt: Image Preprocessing in Python example image
----

 Image data processing is one of the most under explored problems in the data specialists community.
 Every developer has his/her way of doing it.
 In Python; Pytorch, OpenCV, Keras, Tensorflow, Pillow, etc. are but a few of the tools used in image preprocessing.

 ### Introduction

 When building a machine learning/computer vision project, one thing we always need is data.
-In this case, image data.
+In this case image data.
 A few problems associated with image data include complexity, inaccuracy and inadequecy.
 This is why before building a computer vision model, it is important that the data is preprocessed (cleaned and processed to the desired format) in order to achieve the desired results.

 In this tutorial, we shall be looking at **image data pre-processing**, which is the process of converting image data into a form that allows machine learning algorithms to solve it.
 It is often used in increasing a model's accuracy and reducing its complexity.